 We recently returned from our third trip to Hawaii, and as always, had the most wonderful time.
 Not only was this our third trip out to the Hawaiian Islands, it was also our third trip to Kona – and our third time staying at the Hilton Waikoloa Village.
 Hawaii has it’s fair share of stunning resorts, and yet we have found ourselves going back to the same location over and over; this resort is truly a magnificent experience.
 I thought I’d write a Hilton Waikoloa Village review to give you an idea of what makes this resort so incredibly special, and why we keep on returning.

-An aerial shot to show the sheer size of the resort (image courtesy of Hilton Waikoloa Village)
+An aerial shot to show the sheer size of the resort (image used with permission of the Hilton Waikoloa Village)

 About the resort

 The Hilton Waikoloa Village is an incredible 62-acre oceanfront property set right on the Pacific Ocean, approximately 20 minutes from Kona International Airport, and approximately 45 minutes from downtown Kailua-Kona.
 Surrounding the property are a number of Hilton Grand Vacation Club Resorts, as well as shops, restaurants, and bars.
 A shuttle bus departs the resort frequently to visit the local shops and take guests to and from the Hilton Grand Vacation Club Resorts, although it is possible to walk around the property.
 We took the shuttle bus to the local grocery store, the Waikoloa Village Market, to pick up drinks, snacks, and some souvenirs, with no problems.
 Thanks to the numerous shops, bars, and dining locations within the resort, however, you could easily stay there and never venture off property.